-If a dog ingests a stick, bone, or other sharp object, it may eventually scrape the lower intestinal lining or rectum as it makes its way out through the feces.
+If a dog ingests a stick, bone or other sharp object, it may eventually scrape the lower intestinal lining or rectum as it makes its way out through the feces.
 Often, you might spot the object visibly protruding from the feces once it has worked its way through your dog's system.
 In such cases, the blood is bright red and will eventually stop.

 Also, check for any rectal injuries, especially any involving the anal glands.
-Look for any localized swelling, injuries, or protrusions.
+Look for any localized swelling, injuries or protrusions.

 If the dog's stools are well-formed and have fresh blood on the surface, this can be indicative of the presence of a rectal polyp, which is an abnormal growth.
 When the stools pass over the polyp, which is highly vascularized, it will bleed.
 Sometimes you can see polyps protruding externally, but they can also be internal, in which case an endoscopy may be necessary in order to see it.

-Causes of Black Tarry Blood in Stool
+6 Causes of Black, Tarry Blood in a Dog's Stool

 As mentioned, melena is the medical term for digested blood in the dog's stools, which causes them to appear black and tarry.
 Some dog owners describe such stool as looking like "coffee grounds."
-The blood may be originating from the dog's lungs, pharynx, esophagus, stomach, or upper small intestine.
+The blood may be originating from the dog's lungs, pharynx, esophagus, stomach or upper small intestine.
 Because melena can be caused by serious conditions, including acute bleeding, it should also be investigated by a vet.

-Use of NSAIDS
+1. Use of NSAIDs

-If your dog is on aspirin or some type of Non Steroidal Anti-Inflammatory drug like Rimadyl or aspirin, he may develop ulcers from its use.
+If your dog is on aspirin or some type of Non-Steroidal Anti-Inflammatory drug like Rimadyl or aspirin, he may develop ulcers from its use.
 Dogs with bleeding ulcers will typically have black tarry stools meaning digested blood is coming from the stomach.
 Inform your vet promptly if your dog is on such medications, and always keep a watchful eye on his stools.

-Blood Clotting Disorders
+2. Blood Clotting Disorders

 There are several canine conditions that may cause blood clotting disorders and bleeding.
 Affected dogs may also exhibit symptoms other than black tarry stools, such as purple-tinted skin, suggesting bleeding underneath the surface.
 Rat poison may also cause blood clotting disorders and bleeding, which may manifest as dark tarry stools.
 If you think your dog may have eaten rat poison, have him seen by the vet ASAP.